 What can I put on reserve?

-As they allow multiple users to access online reserve materials simultaneously, we recommend placing items on E-Reserve (rather than Physical Reserve) whenever possible.
+We recommend placing items on E-Reserve (rather than Physical Reserve) whenever possible, since this allows multiple students to access the material at the same time.
 The following items may be requested for E-Reserve:

 - Journal articles, book chapters, and other book excerpts